AWoLnik/ALUDemo/README.md

-# Verilog Demo
+# ALU Demo

-This repository is a demonstration of three interconnected Verilog modules, taken from another project and intended to run on an Amazon EC2 F1 instance.
-The modules allow an ALU to be run on an F1 instance.
+This repository is a demonstration of a Verilog ALU and supporting modules, taken from another project.
+The AXI and FIFO modules allow the ALU to run as custom logic on an Amazon EC2 F1 instance.

 The three modules are:
 * axi4lite\_to\_fifos.v